-Best Overall: Safari 770045 Professional Nail Trimmer
+Best Overall: Safari Professional Stainless Steel Nail Trimmer

 Made with stainless steel, this clippers’ blades are extra strong, sharp and durable, and will cut through nails quickly — which is perfect for squirmy dogs or dogs who hate having their nails trimmed.
 It’s equipped with a quick stop, which will prevent causing painful damage to the quick (the thicker, nerve-filled section) of your dog’s nails.
 Plus, the handles are padded with cushy rubber grips for your in-hand comfort.